claytonketner/CSCI200_FactorySim/Networking-Message-Classes.md

     networking message updating factory state
 * Member Data (all public):

-    The fields below are ArrayLists of ItemUpdateMsgs of the GUI versions of the specified classes.
+    The fields below are ItemUpdateMsgs of the GUI versions of the specified classes.
      * parts
      * kits
      * partRobots